TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 44/Isaiah 44.14.md

 ---

-He heweth him down cedars, and taketh the holm-tree and the oak, and strengtheneth for himself one among the trees of the forest: he planteth a fir-tree, and the rain doth nourish it.
+He cuts down cedars for himself, and takes the cypress and the oak, and strengthens for himself one among the trees of the forest.
+He plants a fir tree, and the rain nourishes it.